 Rising Insurance Premiums with Less Protection Make IT/OT Assessment a Priority

-After being the target of numerous ransomware attacks, a metals manufacturer called on E Tech Group to perform an IT/OT assessment to assess and remediate vulnerabilities.
+After being the target of numerous ransomware attacks, a metals manufacturer called on E Tech Group to perform an IT/OT risk assessment and analysis to assess and remediate vulnerabilities.

 Due to increasing insurance premiums, decreasing ransomware coverage and their deductible reaching two-million dollars, the board understood they needed to act quickly to mitigate the existing damage and remediate to protect the business as a whole and minimize impact on shareholders.

-Not only the number of challenges, but scale came into play when beginning this project.
+Along with a number of other challenges, scale came into play when beginning this project.
 Once these issues reached the executive level, the timeline to mitigate potential negative shareholder impact was limited, so our team had to move quickly with their assessment.

-To get an accurate picture of where to start, E Tech Group needed to align the executives, IT team, and the OT team.
-With a large task list of vulnerabilities to address, quickly building trust amongst these client teams became integral in helping us identify and document the existing assets and systems in the plant.
+To get an accurate picture of where to start, E Tech Group needed to align the executives, IT team and OT team.
+With a large task list of vulnerabilities to address, quickly building trust amongst these client teams became integral in helping us to identify and document the existing assets and systems in the plant.

 Our first step in this plan was bringing everyone together to take part in a consultation workshop to understand and establish their baseline needs.
 E Tech Group gathered critical details like the size of the plant, the number of devices and how many panels they were located in, and the technologies planned to perform the assessment.

 2. Nail down the specs.

 Once the plan was laid out, the next step was acquiring all the initial documentation available from the plant.
 Making sure we were able to examine the existing Visios, subnet lists, drawings and program files would allow our team to get a visual understanding of and build a framework of the existing system.